Malaysia Agreement: Decolonisation, self-determination and referendum

+Reception in Singapore, Brunei, and Kelantan

 Disagreements in Singapore

 In Singapore, the People's Action Party (PAP) initially sought merger with Malaysia on the basis of the strong mandate it obtained during the general elections of 1959 when it won 43 of the 51 seats.
 However, this mandate became questionable when dissension within the Party led to a split.
 In July 1961, following a debate on a vote of confidence in the government, 13 PAP Assemblymen were expelled from the PAP for abstaining.
 They went on to form a new political party, the Barisan Sosialis (BS), the PAP's majority in the Legislative Assembly was whittled down as they now only commanded 30 of the 51 seats.
 More defections occurred until the PAP had a majority of just one seat in the Assembly.

 Given this situation, it would have been impossible to rely on the mandate achieved in 1959 to move forth with merger.
 A referendum was eventually held in 1962 for a new mandate.
 This new mandate was seen as necessary, especially since BS argued that the terms of merger offered were detrimental to Singaporeans – such as having reduced seats in the federal parliament compared to its population, only being able to vote in Singapore elections, and the obligation that Singapore contribute 40% of its revenue to the federal government.
 To allay these concerns, a number of Singapore–specific provisions were included in the Agreement.
-Singapore was ultimately expelled from Malaysia on 9 August 1965.
+Singapore ultimately separated from Malaysia on 9 August 1965.

 Brunei's refusal

-Although Brunei sent a delegation to the signing of the Malaysia Agreement, they did not sign, as the Sultan of Brunei wished to be recognised as the senior ruler in the entire federation and what had happened during the Brunei revolt.
-It would continue to be a British protectorate until it became a sovereign state on 1 January 1984.
+Although Brunei sent a delegation to the signing of the Malaysia Agreement, they did not sign, as the Sultan of Brunei wished to be recognised as the senior ruler in the entire federation, disagreements over the sharing of oil revenues and what had happened during the Brunei revolt.
+It would continue to be a British protectorate until it became a sovereign state within the Commonwealth of Nations on 1 January 1984.

 Kelantan's claims

 On 11 September 1963, just four days before the new Federation of Malaysia was to come into existence, the Government of the State of Kelantan sought a declaration claiming that the Malaysia Agreement and Malaysia Act were null and void, or alternatively, that even if they were valid, they did not bind the State of Kelantan.
 The Kelantan Government argued that both the Malaysia Agreement and the Malaysia Act were not binding on Kelantan on the following grounds that the Malaysia Act in effect abolished Malaya and this was contrary to the 1957 Malaya Agreement that the proposed changes required the consent of each of the constituent states of the Federation of Malaya – including Kelantan – and this had not been obtained.
-This suit was dismissed by James Thomson, then Chief Justice, who ruled that the constitution had not been violated during the discussion and creation of the Malaysia Act.
+This suit was dismissed by Sir James Thomson, then Chief Justice, who ruled that the constitution had not been violated during the discussion and creation of the Malaysia Act.